Just One Giant Lab

 - Meritorious Winner of the Global Mathematical Contest in Modeling (2016)

-Thomas LandrainCo-founder & President
+Thomas LandrainCo-Founder & CEO

 - Bootstrapped synthetic biology in France as an academic researcher.
 He co-founded the first French iGEM team in 2007.
 He co-built the first dedicated research lab to synthetic biology in 2008 where he started his PhD.
 He published 9 peer-reviewed papers during that time.